THE QUESTION FOR 100 METERS IN THE BLUE HOLE OF DAHAB: HISTORY, RISKS AND EXECUTION

 Dahab: A Jewel in the Sinai

-Dahab’s transformation over the years from a sleepy fishing village to a bustling tourist destination is testament to its original appeal.
-However, the city’s authentic soul remains intact, with its seaside cafes and markets full of spices, fabrics and local crafts, providing an extraordinary cultural experience.
+Dahab’s transformation over the years from a sleepy fishing village to a bustling tourist destination is testing to its original appeal.
+However, the city’s authentic soul remains intact, with its seaside cafes and marketplaces full of spices, factories and local crafts, providing an extraordinary cultural experience.

 Photo: Author